NickChapman1988/sleeping-dragon-hobby-shop/README.md

     - The site restricts information shown to users based on whether they are unregistered, registered, or admin
     - Some site routes block access to non-admin users
 * (US05): The site uses django and allauth secure logins and access restrictions
-    - The site enforces the use of https to ensure user communications and data are transmitted securely
+    - The site enforces the use of HTTPS to ensure user communications and data are transmitted securely
     - Passwords are stored in hashed form so can't be stolen even if the website were to be hacked
 * (US06): Allauth offers password resetting routes and links
 * (US07):